Aleman-Z/CorticoHippocampal/README.md

 -SPECTROGRAMS AND GC
 --------------------
 **main_optimized_ab.m:** Main time-frequency analysis with permutation statistics.
+ -plot_inter_conditions_27: Plots Normalized and Non-normalized spectrograms, as well as their statistics.

 **main_optimized_ab_fixed_nr.m:** Optimized time-frequency analysis for more efficiency.
 Threshold selection based on the same rate of occurrence per session.